vikneshkrishnan/ai-policy-helper/README.md

 2. **Overlap**: Higher overlap (100+) improves context but increases storage
 3. **k Parameter**: Lower k (2-3) for faster queries, higher k (5-8) for better coverage
 4. **Caching**: Add Redis for frequent queries
-5. **Embeddings**: Already using sentence-transformers for better semantic search
+5. **Embeddings**: Switch to `sentence-transformers/all-MiniLM-L6-v2` for better semantic search (default uses hash-based for fast startup)

 ## 🚨 Trade-offs & Limitations

 ### Current Implementation

 **Pros**:
-- ✅ Semantic embeddings with sentence-transformers for high-quality retrieval
-- ✅ Fast development iteration
+- ✅ Fast startup (~5-10s) with local hash-based embeddings
-- ✅ Works offline (with stub LLM, embeddings require one-time model download)
+- ✅ Works completely offline with stub LLM
+- ✅ Easy to switch to semantic embeddings for production
 - ✅ Accurate citations from correct source documents

 **Cons**:
+- ❌ Default embeddings are hash-based (poor semantic quality - switch to sentence-transformers for production)
 - ❌ No reranking or MMR for diversity
 - ❌ Single-threaded ingestion
 - ❌ Limited to ~100 documents
-- ❌ Requires ~80MB model download on first run

 ### Production Considerations